-&lt;sup>55 Conditions regarding modifications are not part of the Standard Water Licence Conditions Template and will not be included in new licences issued by the Board following the publication of the Template.
-All changes must be proposed through revisions to relevant submissions (see section 5.2).
+61 Conditions regarding modifications are not part of the Standard Water Licence Conditions Template and are not included in new licences issued by the LWBs since the first publication of the Template.
+In licences based on the Template, all changes must be proposed through revisions to relevant submissions (see section 5.2).